 The movie explores not only the concept of free will but also looks at reality from a weird, religious perspective.
 Since the main story revolves around two lovers who find themselves in grave danger, I understand why the studios picked this story.
 However, they focused only on the romantic part of the story, showing utter disregard for all other themes.
 I don’t know about you but the chemistry between Matt Damon and Emily Blunt was almost nonexistent.
 Both of them are great actors and they tried their best but the sparks were simply not flying.

-David Norris is a young and successful politician, trying to get into U.S. senate, but after some awkward pictures of him appear in the press, he fails.
-Disappointed he tries to come with closing speech when he meets charming and highly fuckable dancer in a toilet (I guess I should write room, but this seems more appropriate).
-They immediately fall in love with each other but faith separates them, but then again was it really faith or some strange looking people with hats?
-Intrigued and determined to fuck her David will do anything he can to find out what is keeping him away from her.
-What he will find out will change his perspective on world and he will be faced with some tough decisions.
-What will happen in the end and will love conquer all is a mystery, well only if you are some romantic girl doubting in Hollywood…
+David Norris is a young and successful politician, trying to get into the U.S. Senate.
+However, after some awkward pictures of him appear in the press, he fails.
+Disappointed, he tries to come up with a closing speech when he meets a charming and highly fuckable dancer in a toilet.
+They immediately fall in love with each other but faith separates them, but then again was it really faith or some strange-looking people with hats?
+Intrigued and determined to fuck her David, will do anything he can to find out what is keeping him away from her.

 Director: George Nolfi

 Writers: George Nolfi, Philip K. Dick

 Cast: Matt Damon, Emily Blunt, Florence Kastriner, Phyllis MacBryde, Jon Stewart

 Fun Facts: After Damon criticized Barack Obama, he said the following about this movie: “Matt Damon said he was disappointed in my performance.
 Well Matt, I just saw The Adjustment Bureau.”